-- As part of the curriculum, pupils will be made aware of the guidelines for the acceptable use of the internet, as well as made aware of what is not acceptable.
-Guidelines for acceptable internet use are clearly displayed on school equipment homepages. - All pupils will be given clear objectives when using the internet.
-Where internet activities are part of the curriculum they will be planned so that they enrich and extend the learning activities.
+- As part of the curriculum, pupils will be made aware of the guidelines for the acceptable use of the internet, as well as made aware of what is not acceptable. - All pupils will be given clear objectives when using the internet.
+Where internet activities are part of the curriculum, they will be planned so that they enrich and extend the learning activities.
 Staff will guide pupils through online activities that will support the learning outcomes planned for the age and maturity of the pupils.
 All websites used for specific activities will have been approved by the schools.